saikiranpattipaka/Infrastructure-on-AWS/README.md

 Outputs are used to extract information from your Terraform configurations, such as IP addresses, instance IDs, and URLs.

 ```
-Copy code
 output "instance_ip" {
   value = aws_instance.example.public_ip
 }
 ```

 ## b.
 Dependencies and Ordering
-### Terraform automatically determines dependencies between resources by analyzing their references.
+#### Terraform automatically determines dependencies between resources by analyzing their references.
 For example, if `resource A` refers to `resource B`, Terraform will ensure that `resource B` is created before `resource A`.